 “AT&T is a garden-variety rate dispute,” said Harriss.
 “The Dish situation is much more complicated.
 There’s going to be a lot of litigation, and maybe the AMC solution is part of a settlement.”

 New York-based AMC, spun off by Cablevision Systems Corp.
-(CVC) last year, is party to a lawsuit that its former parent brought against Dish in 2008.
+(CVC:US) last year, is party to a lawsuit that its former parent brought against Dish in 2008.
 Cablevision sued for breach of contract after Dish, based in Englewood, Colorado, said it would stop carrying 15 high-definition channels called Voom HD.

 Cablevision invested more than $100 million a year in the project, according to court papers.
 The Bethpage, New York-based company expected to lose money until enough Dish customers signed up to recoup the investment.
 The deal called for Cablevision to receive as much as $6.43 a month for each Dish high-definition TV customer.